 What is love?
-Surely there is no single answer to this question and this is why the Ancient Greeks had six different words to describe love.
-Knowing them can change your life.
+Surely there is no single answer to this question, and this is why the Ancient Greeks had six different words to describe love.
+Knowing these can change your life.

 By Roman Krznaric

 Looking for an antidote to modern culture’s emphasis on romantic love?
 Perhaps we can learn from the diverse forms of emotional attachment prized by the ancient Greeks.